University of Toronto: Early history

 The founding of a colonial college had long been the desire of John Graves Simcoe, the first Lieutenant-Governor of Upper Canada and founder of York, the colonial capital.
 As an Oxford-educated military commander who had fought in the American Revolutionary War, Simcoe believed a college was needed to counter the spread of republicanism from the United States.
 The Upper Canada Executive Committee recommended in 1798 that a college be established in York.

 Charter granted by King George IV in 1827, establishing King's College.

-On March 15, 1827, a royal charter was formally issued by King George IV, proclaiming "from this time one College, with the style and privileges of a University ... for the education of youth in the principles of the Christian Religion, and for their instruction in the various branches of Science and Literature ... to continue for ever, to be called King's College."
+On March 15, 1827, a royal charter was formally issued by King George IV, proclaiming "from this time one College, with the style and privileges of a University … for the education of youth in the principles of the Christian Religion, and for their instruction in the various branches of Science and Literature … to continue for ever, to be called King's College."
 The granting of the charter was largely the result of intense lobbying by John Strachan, the influential future first Anglican Bishop of Toronto who took office as the college's first president.
+King's College was designated the provincial university of Upper Canada, allowing other institutions to affiliate or join its federation.
 The original three-storey Greek Revival school building was built on the present site of Queen's Park.

 Under Strachan's stewardship, King's College was a religious institution closely aligned with the Church of England and the British colonial elite, known as the Family Compact.
 Reformist politicians opposed the clergy's control over colonial institutions and fought to have the college secularized.
 In 1849, after a lengthy and heated debate, the newly elected responsible government of the Province of Canada voted to rename King's College as the University of Toronto and severed the school's ties with the church, given that York was renamed Toronto upon the city's incorporation in 1834.
 Having anticipated this decision, the enraged Strachan had resigned a year earlier to open Trinity College as a private Anglican seminary.
-University College was created as the nondenominational teaching branch of the University of Toronto.
+University College was created as the University of Toronto's nondenominational teaching branch, designated the provincial college.
 During the American Civil War, the threat of Union blockade on British North America prompted the creation of the University Rifle Corps, which saw battle in resisting the Fenian raids on the Niagara border in 1866.
 The Corps was part of the Reserve Militia led by professor Henry Croft.